 10. Choose cost-effective meal options

-With the typical catering fee coming in at $75 a person, food can take a bite out of your wedding budget.11 Skipping more expensive foods, such as filet mignon or fresh seafood, in favor of cheaper cuts or chicken can help keep those costs under control.
+Food can be a bulk of your wedding budget.
+Skipping more expensive foods, such as filet mignon or fresh seafood, in favor of cheaper cuts or chicken can help keep costs under control.
 You may also save by offering a buffet or family-style dining instead of individual plates.

-If you do choose individual plates, you can cut costs by making guests choose their meals ahead of time so your caterer won't have to prepare enough of each option for everyone.
-You can also plan to offer everyone the same dish, with a few vegetarian options at the ready, of course.
+If you choose individual plates, you can cut costs by making guests choose their meals ahead of time.
+You can also plan to limit your meals to one or two choices, including vegetarian and vegan options.

 11. BYOB